Your Guide to Respiratory Infections

 Respiratory Infection Prevention and Treatment

-It’s December.
+It’s winter.
 The weather’s cold, and that means one thing: It’s cold and flu season.
 Many respiratory viruses thrive when the weather is cold.

-While everyone’s goal is to avoid getting sick, it’s impossible to completely eliminate the risk of getting infected with a respiratory virus.
+While everyone’s goal is to avoid getting sick, it’s impossible to completely eliminate the risk of getting infected with a respiratory virus, though there are things that you can do to reduce it.

 If you find yourself feeling unwell this winter, read on to see how to take care of yourself at home, when to contact a medical professional, and what additional treatment options are available.